-In 2013, Hannibal first appeared on the small screen with an inspiring take on the iconic character created by Thomas Harris and made globally famous by Anthony Hopkins in Silence of The Lambs.
-The TV series, fronted by Hugh Dancy (Will Graham) and Mads Mikkelsen (Hannibal Lecter) puts Hannibal’s story into a procedural crime drama.
-Unlike other procedural shows that are assembled with the tired formulaic crime structure, Hannibal was quickly put into its own beautiful category because of the exquisitely surreal nature of the show.
-Will Graham has an empathy disorder which allows him to think like many of the criminals he and the rest of the criminal minds unit are trying to catch.
+In 2013, Hannibal first appeared on the small screen with a refreshing take on the iconic character created by Thomas Harris and made globally famous by Anthony Hopkins in Silence of The Lambs.
+The TV series, fronted by Hugh Dancy (Will Graham) and Mads Mikkelsen (Hannibal Lecter), puts Hannibal’s story into a procedural crime drama.
+Unlike other procedural shows that are assembled with the tired, formulaic crime structure, Hannibal was quickly put into its own beautiful category because of the exquisitely surreal nature of the show.
+Will Graham has an empathy disorder that allows him to think like many of the criminals he and the rest of the criminal minds unit are trying to catch.
 Every time Will would enter a lucid trance, we were brought into Will’s Daliesque world where we were treated with visuals and sounds that were not commonly found on TV, if not at all.
 I think the last time I watched something that was visually different than the norm was The Assassination of Jesse James by the Coward Robert Ford.
-Cinematographer Roger Deakings experimented with the visuals in order to achieve the effect that we were watching the action take place through a lens proportionate to the time period.
+Cinematographer Roger Deakins experimented with the visuals in order to achieve the effect that we were watching the action take place through a lens proportionate to the period.
 Nonetheless, these visuals are tame in comparison to the dream-like experience we are given with Hannibal.

 NBC issued the following statement;